NetworkAndSoftware/gopro2gpx/README.md

 It's also possible to explicitly tell gopro2gpx to only process a single file.
 For this use:
 >gopro2gpx -s file.mp4

+Track point frequency in the gpx stream is now reduced to three samples per second.
+Contact me if this doesn't work for you.

 ## Using the GPX files
 Garmin has an terrific free tool called Virbedit that allows you to overlay gauges from .gpx or fit files onto video clips.
 Watch this video on how to use it: https://www.youtube.com/watch?v=s5v9ZCwcung